Real-time Delphi: History

 The basic idea of a real-time, therefore computer-based (usually web-based), Delphi approach originates in a paper published by Turoff back in 1972 about an online Delphi conference conducted in the United States.
-The conference was characterized by remote locations of participants, an online tool to access and give judgments, anonymity of the participants, continuous operations and analysis of results (i.e. participants were able to see given answers of the other participants in real-time), as well as asynchronous participation (i.e. participants could independently login and logout how often and when they desired).
+The conference was characterized by remote locations of participants, an online tool to access and give judgments, anonymity of the participants, continuous operations and analysis of results (i.e. participants were able to see given answers of the other participants in real-time), as well as asynchronous participation (i.e. participants could independently login and logout as often and when they desired).
 The stated aspects are some of the key characteristics of Real-Time Delphi studies, which shows that the original idea of conducting such studies can be traced back to the respective year.
 Today, nevertheless, technological innovations and advanced computer aided design possibilities (e.g. high-speed internet connections, high definition graphic, and advanced processor performance) facilitate more sophisticated studies in this context.

 The general idea to develop a faster advanced form of Delphi studies by using ideas and basic concepts of Turoff, was initiated by the U.S. Defense Advanced Research Projects Agency (DARPA), which awarded a grant in 2004 to develop an approach to improve "speed and efficiency of collecting judgments in tactical situations".
 A small software company named Articulate Software in San Francisco was awarded an innovation research grant to develop what DARPA was asking for.
 Adam Pease, principal consultant and CEO of Articulate Software, published the findings and methodology together with Theodore Gordon in 2006.

 Based on the findings in this seminal paper, Heiko von der Gracht developed a second Real-time Delphi platform until 2008.
 In subsequent years, von der Gracht and colleagues used the platform extensively for prospective research studies.
 In 2011, von der Gracht and Gordon presented a joint paper at WFS Annual Summit 2011, which summarizes the lessons learned of 40 RTD studies across the two platforms.

 In 2017, Angenheyster and colleagues published a study, which compares various Real-time Delphi platforms.
 Analysis criteria include among others visual appearance, data output, user friendliness, administration, and types of questions.

 A cross-disciplinary study by Beiderbeck et al. focused on new directions and advancements of the Delphi method, including real-time formats.
 The authors provide a methodological toolbox for designing Delphi surveys including among others sentiment analyses of the field of psychology.